bengaunt10/planner/README.md

     2. npm install
     3. npm run dev
 This should start the development server at localhost:5173.
+If you wish to run the tests, type npm run test in the frontend terminal and python manage.py test in the backend.

 # Technologies used:
 - Bootstrap: https://getbootstrap.com/